 Grip tape not as strong as ribbed rubber.
 Design is awkward for one-person carries.
-Non-slip surface has sandpaper texture.
+The nonslip surface has sandpaper texture.

 Fits easily in car trunk or near furniture.
 Very easy to assemble and transport.
 Height ideal for beds, low furniture and pet houses.